acidlabsStudios/EmployeeHandbook/how-teams-work.md

 And last, __when it’s posted to Basecamp as a message, all feedback and follow up questions are automatically attached to the original post__ — This keeps all communication about the pitch centralised in one place on one page so everyone has access to the same story.
 One version of the truth.

+Steve, Nat, and Kara are the team evaluating pitches.

 ## Asynchronously

 People work all sorts of hours and from all sorts of places at acidlabs.
 This makes it hard to enforce a lot of tightly-coupled workflows during the day, but that’s a feature, not a bug.
 Most of the work you do shouldn’t require you to be in constant communication throughout the entire day with someone.